zhangdongdong7/scenarios/linux/lab-account-management/step1.md

 ## Create A User With A Home Directory

-Congratulations, you have completed all the tasks above.
+Congratulations, we have completed all the tasks above.

 The following example shows how to create a new user called `gordon` with the home directory `/home/gordon`.